utkarshpratap2002/learnedinDITISS/fcn-docs/day4/day4.md

 ### DOD

 It uses TCP/IP, which doesn't have any functinality of Operating system, it only commuincates based on the protocols, but later ISO standards took it and enhanced it, such that it can be used more efficiently.

+In **DOD**, there are only 4 layers basically.

+- **Application/Processes**, which included all the services running on machine, such as *https, https, ftp, Telnet, SSH, DNS, and DHCP*
+- **Host-to-Host Connection**, which was the implementation of TCP/UDP, ensuring the reliable connection.
+Refer to [day 2](../day2/day2.md) article to learn more about how TCP/UDP works in the whole scenario of **ping**.
+- **Internet**, as on this layer there were protocols similar to that used on L3 devices, one example is **Routers**.
+Protocols used are ARP, RARP, ICMP, IP etc.
+- **Physical/Network Access**, this is where the error detection and connection with the physical medium use to take place.

 ### HTTP/HTTPS